 In the 1930s, nearly 200,000 acres of privately-owned land in eight Virginia counties were taken by the State of Virginia via eminent domain for the creation of Shenandoah National Park.
 Thousands of people lost their land, homes, and for many, the only way of life they had ever known.

 “Landowners with clear title were compensated, but some families did not possess a title to the land on which they lived.
 Many were tenants or caretakers for absentee owners, and a few resided on land that had supported their families for generations, but was actually owned by others.
 Compensation varied from property to property.
 Some received what they considered fair value for their loss, while many did not,” according to the Blue Ridge Heritage Project.

 The takings were initiated by the State of Virginia, under the provisions of the 1928 Public Park Condemnation Act.
-The related court proceedings in Rappahannock County were titled The State Commission on Conservation and Development instituted proceedings in the circuit court of each of the eight counties were land was condemned.
+In 1931, the Commission on Conservation and Development instituted proceedings in the circuit court of each of the eight counties were land was condemned.

 Any formal records or information about these properties has been scarce and inaccessible until recently.

 In 2017, James Madison University began an effort to digitize the thousands of legal documents related to the condemnation of private land within the eight counties for the creation of the Shenandoah National Park.
 The goal is to make all of the deed book records, court proceedings and individual condemnation case files publicly accessible and searchable via an online database.
 The effort will forever memorialize the sacrifice made by so many, for the creation of a national resource we all enjoy today.